absmach/supermq-contrib/CONTRIBUTING.md

-# Contributing to Magistrala
+# Contributing to Supermq-contrib

-The following is a set of guidelines to contribute to Magistrala and its libraries, which are hosted on the [Abstract Machines Organization](https://github.com/absmach) on GitHub.
+The following is a set of guidelines to contribute to Supermq-contrib and its libraries, which are hosted on the [Abstract Machines Organization](https://github.com/absmach) on GitHub.

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).